Sky-Watcher StarTravel 102 Review

 So, make no mistake, the chromatic aberration is quite severe under some circumstances, but here’s the thing: it doesn’t spoil the view nearly as much as a poor optic would.
 I would rather have this for daytime viewing than a fuzzy APO scope with quality issues.

 Overall, the StarTravel-102 makes a very nice terrestrial spotting scope.

-This gives an idea of the level of chromatic aberration on high-contrast targets, but don’t let this put you off: in most terrestrial views it’s much less noticeable.
+The purple rinse is quite severe on high-contrast targets, but don’t let this put you off: in most terrestrial views it’s much less noticeable.